 We repeated the survey on July 23, 2018 with the following changes:

-- Flew GNSS-aided UAV imagery to estimate the 3-D UAV trajectories using RTK positioning with respect to the off-library reference station.
+- Flew GNSS-aided UAV imagery to estimate the 3-D UAV trajectories with respect to the off-library reference station (LBRF).
+However, the precision was on the order of ~meter and not useful.

 The Mexicali project is an ongoing SOPAC project in collaboration with colleagues at UC San Diego’s Structural Engineering Department (José Restrepo, PI).
 We installed three SIO GAPseismogeodetic systems with Topcon TPS Net-G3A receivers and chokering antennas on the roof of a three-story parking structure in Mexicali, Mexico, and at a nearby reference station.
 We also installed an SIO GAP accelerometer in the basement of the parking structure.
 The first measurements were collected on December 4, 2015.
 The data are sampled at 10 Hz for the GPS and 100 Hz for the accelerometers and transmitted to the SOPAC facility through the Internet.